Best Things To Do in Cyprus

 In response, Lazarus lifted his arm and pointed to the vineyards, saying ‘So you have salt in the bags, eh?’
 Magically, the rich vines turned immediately into an expanse of salt.
 From that day onwards, nothing would grow on the site of the former vineyards, now the Larnaca Salt Lake.

 To this day, locals recount this story to their children to remind them that it is the Christian thing to share your wealth with others less fortunate.
 And if they go against this Christian value, bad things will happen.

 Painted Churches of Troodos Mountains

 From Paphos, we made our way northeast on the Polis Road, leaving behind the villages and eventually the pavement.
 Heaving along a rutted, winding road, we entered the beginning of the Troodos Mountains and the Pafos Forest.

 Cresting a hill, we saw a huge body of water shimmering in the morning sunlight below, created by the Kannaviou Dam.
 On the far side of the reservoir I could make out what looked like a miniature white church tucked among the pines.
 Following the shoreline, we reached the diminutive chapel.

-I learned later that isolated chapels such as this one are not uncommon, and they are remnants of former medieval monastic communities or the sanctuaries of shepherds.
+I learned later that isolated chapels such as this one are not uncommon.
+They are remnants of former medieval monastic communities or the sanctuaries of shepherds.

 We continued on, stopping at Stavros tis Psokas, a former monastery now a Forestry Commission station.
 We stretched our legs here with a short walk on a steep narrow path around the circumference of a refuge for mouflon, a type of wild sheep.
 Peering intently into the dense woods, we were privileged to get a glimpse of a group of the endangered species.
 They stood still as statues, the males endowed with monumental curling horns.